yixuan/rcpp-note/source/api/Vector_ctor.rst

 Vector (Typedefs and Constructors)
 =====================================

+.. cpp:class:: Vector

-The **Vector** class in Rcpp is a template class that represent various types of vectors (integer, numeric, character, list, etc.) in R. It's also the foundation of :doc:`Matrix` and higher dimensional array structures.
-The **Vector** class accepts one major template parameter, ``RTYPE``, to indicate the type of its elements.
+The :cpp:class:`Vector` class in Rcpp is a template class that represent various types of vectors (integer, numeric, character, list, etc.) in R. It's also the foundation of :cpp:class:`Matrix` and higher dimensional array structures.
+The :cpp:class:`Vector` class accepts one major template parameter, ``RTYPE``, to indicate the type of its elements.

 Type Definitions